Introduction

 In practice, this blade length strikes a good balance.
 It’s long enough to make steady progress along a hedge, yet still easy to control without feeling unwieldy.

 The cutting capacity of around 14 mm reflects its maintenance‑focused role.
 It works best on fresh, flexible growth and handles light to medium hedge material comfortably.
-Thicker or woody branches, however, are more likely to cause stalling — a clear sign to switch to loppers rather than forcing the cut.
+Thicker or woody branches, however, are more likely to cause staling — a clear sign to switch to loppers rather than forcing the cut.

 5. Battery Kit and Runtime